It's a very fishy tale...

 The deepening sense that the heroes are in over their heads, surrounded

-on all sounds by enemies whose motives they still don't understand,
+on all sides by enemies whose motives they still don't understand, but

-but who threaten everything they care about, will leave readers who
+who threaten everything they care about, will leave readers who like

 for the next volume."